HomeStatistics › Dark Kitchens & Foodtech

 Quick verdict

-In 2026, delivery platforms across Mexico, Colombia, and Argentina report that virtual dessert brands have a 61% abandonment rate within the first 90 days.
-The cause isn't competition — it's the absence of a system.
-Diego F. Parra and the Masterestaurant team have documented more than 80 virtual dessert brand cases between 2022 and 2025, and the patterns are consistent: those who enter without data leave without a business.
+Mexico, Colombia, and Argentina share the same number in 2026: 61% of virtual dessert brands never reach day 90.
+The cause isn't competition, it's the absence of a system.
+Diego F. Parra and the Masterestaurant team documented eighty cases between 2022 and 2025, and the pattern holds without exception: without that data cross-check (demand, food cost, routing) the brand never sees month four.

 The 61% abandonment rate in virtual dessert brands is not bad luck